Today marks the anniversary of one of the darkest days in St. John’s history.

 When they arrived at St. Thomas, the excitement, and tumult there were greatly increased.

-Firing An Alarm
+Firing the Alarm

 An alarm was fired from the fort, fearing that the insurrection might extend to there as well.

-The garrison of ninety men got under arms, assisted by sixty sailors from vessels in the harbor, headed by Lieutenant Stibot, of the navy.
+The garrison of ninety men got under arms, assisted by sixty sailors from vessels in the harbor, headed by Lieutenant Stibot, of the Navy.

 A large East Indiaman, the vessel in which the governor had come from St. John, was also moved in closer to the town.

-After this precaution, Lieutenant Taarbye, with thirty soldiers, Captain John J. Creutzer, with the young burghers, and John De Windt, with the Jager corps, fully armed and equipped, proceeded to St. John.
+After this precaution, Lieutenant Taarbye, with thirty soldiers, Captain John J. Creutzer, with the young burghers, and John De Windt, with the Jager Corps, fully armed and equipped, proceeded to St. John.

 Upon their arrival at Coral Bay, they at once stormed the fort and drove out the slaves.